madhavv197/OddsOptimizer/README.md

 - $p$ is the probability of winning.
 - $q = (1-p)$ is the probability of losing.

 This means that for every matchweek, we size our bets differently, according to the specific odds, and probabilities we get.
 Note that the strategy will remain the same, we still aim for high probability bets, but we vary how much we bet according to the criterion.
-For example in matchday 20, as seen above for parlay 7, we have Probability: 0.4347, and Combined Odds: 4.73241.
+For example in matchday 20, as an arbitrary choice of a parlay, we have Probability: 0.4347, and Combined Odds: 4.73241.
 Thus we get bet size as:

 $$
 f^* = \frac{4.73241*0.4347-(1-0.4347)}{4.73241} = 0.3619